cbetta/betta.io/src/blog/2016-06-21-building-a-voice-alerts-broadcast-system-using-ruby-and-the-nexmo-text-to-speech-api.md

 date: 2016-06-21
 tags: nexmo, tutorial
 icon: PhoneCall
+migrated: true
 ---

-> This post was originally first posted on the [Nexmo Developer Blog](https://www.nexmo.com/blog/2016/06/21/building-voice-alerts-broadcast-system-using-ruby-nexmo-text-speech-api/) on June 7th 2016.
+<Message> This post was originally first posted on
+the [Nexmo Developer Blog](https://www.nexmo.com/blog/2016/06/21/building-voice-alerts-broadcast-system-using-ruby-nexmo-text-speech-api/) on June 7th 2016. </Message>

 Sometimes a text message won't do.
 When you really want to be alerted of something important you probably want to receive an actual phone call, wether